 I'm deeply troubled by the refuting of Scripture using opinion, among professing Believers.
-It's my hope that this information will provide an explanation for why "christians" are so lost on issues of Law and Grace, Faith and Belief.
+It's my hope that this information will provide an explanation for why I perceive that "christians" are so lost on issues of Law and Grace, Faith and Belief.
 I know that the reason "christians" don't understand the Bible is because of their lack of understanding in Paul, but how do they overlook what the Messiah says in contradiction?
 Who is their Teacher?
 Paul or the Messiah?

 Rom 6:14 - For sin shall not have dominion over you: for you are not under the law, but under grace.